How We’re Addressing COVID-19

 - Equipment sanitization.
 We have specific, detailed policies and procedures for cleaning all medical equipment.
 The information is based on the manufacturer’s instructions for each piece of equipment and generally includes the use of high level disinfecting agents.

 Physicians order sleep studies and related services as a step towards improving your quality of life and your health.
 Diagnosing and treating sleep apnea can help reduce the risk of correlated health conditions such as heart disease, stroke, hypertension and diabetes.
+If you have questions about the potential risks of COVID-19 as it relates to your sleep study, please consult your physician.

 We schedule technicians for each patient visit, and if you hold an appointment it means another patient is not able to schedule for that appointment slot.
 If you choose to delay or cancel your appointment, please let us know as soon as possible, at least 48 hours in advance, so that we can minimize disruption for our technicians and other patients.
 You can contact us via our online scheduler https://www.sleepdr.com/for-patients/schedule-or-review-an-appointment/ or by calling (877) 775-3377.